Business Planning

 A buy/sell agreement is primarily used when there are co-owners of a business.
 This agreement stipulates the actions the business must take in the event of one owner passing away or leaving the company.

-Formation of a company is the first step towards insulating personal assets from business liabilities.
-Once the company is formed, assets that are used by the business must be re-titled to the name of the business if being held personally in order to benefit from the protections afforded by the company.
+Strategic business planning may allow business owners to protect assets of the company.
+Once the company is formed, assets that are used by the business must be re-titled to the name of the business in order to benefit from the protections afforded by the company.